-A significant proportion of Tactran staff time and resource is committed to supporting general Community Planning engagement and development in all four partner Council areas and working with Development Planning Authorities, including supporting and commenting on the ongoing review and updating of the TAYplan Strategic Development Plan and Local Development Plans.
+The Partnership also continued to work with and support Development Planning Authorities, including supporting and commenting on the ongoing review and updating of Strategic and Local Development Plans.
 The Partnership Board receives regular reports on officer engagement in the various Development Planning processes and also comments formally at the key Main Issues Report and Proposed Plan stages for each Development Plan within the region and also on any related Supplementary Guidance.

-During 2016/17 the Partnership responded formally to a number of Development Planning and other relevant consultations:-
+During 2017/18 the Partnership responded formally to a number of Development Planning and other relevant consultations:-

-- Angus Proposed Local Development Plan Supplementary Guidance - Stirling Local Development Plan 2 Proposed Plan
+- Proposed Dundee Local Development Plan 2 - Proposed Perth & Kinross Local Development Plan 2 - Cairngorms National Park Development Plan 2020 : Main Issues Report